kling109/Court-Case-Parser/Prototype.md

 ## Data Serialization Component
 ### 1. Introduction
-The Data serialization module `dataStorage.py` takes the returned list from the Text Parsing module and stores it into the corresponding candidate's JSON file.
+The Data Serialization module `dataStorage.py` takes the returned list from the Text Parsing module and stores it into the corresponding candidate's JSON file.
 #### 1.1 Instantiation
 The constructor takes in four arguments and in the following order:
 * Last Name (String) _Default: "lname"_